Table of Contents

 - If and when pre-planning has been done

-The costs of hiring an elder law attorney or Medicaid planning specialist might seem high in the short-term, but in the long-term, doing so can protect many assets that would otherwise not be protected.
+The costs of hiring an elder law attorney or Medicaid planning specialist might seem high in the short-term, but in the long-term, seeking assistance can protect many assets that would otherwise not be protected.
 Therefore, a Medicaid expert, whether an attorney or not, can save a Medicaid applicant and his / her family a lot of money and can be a very wise investment.